 Closing Date: Wednesday 27 July 2022

 The Professional Doctorate in Clinical Psychology (DClinPsych) programme at the University of East London (UEL) is expanding and we are looking for Academic Tutors to join the enthusiastic and committed programme team.
-Applicants interested to work less than the full-time post are welcome to apply.

 As an Academic Tutor you will contribute to: the planning, management, and delivery of the academic curriculum; assessment; teaching – online and face-to-face and including small group facilitation; and both supervising and conducting research.
 You will also act as the individual tutor for a small group of trainees.
 You will have a qualification and substantial experience in Clinical Psychology and be registered with the HCPC to practice as a Clinical Psychologist.
 Previous contribution to Clinical Psychology training programmes is desirable.